 - A. Generally.
 The Registrar's office will compute class ranks and make them available to the students.
 Ranks will be computed in early spring after all grades for the fall term have been submitted and the time for completing incomplete work has expired.
 Ranks will be computed in the summer after all grades for the spring term have been submitted and the time for completing incomplete work has expired.
-Beginning in 2015, ranks will be computed in the fall after all grades for the summer term have been submitted and the time for complete work has expired.
-Beginning in 2015, ranks will be computed in the fall after all grades for the summer term have been submitted and the time for complete work has expired.
+Beginning in 2015, ranks will be computed in the fall after all grades for the summer term have been submitted and the time for completing incomplete work has expired.
 The Registrar's office will include students visiting at another law school in the class ranking. - B. Determining applicable ranking.
 Students who complete their degree requirements in December will be ranked in December with the students who are expected to complete their degree requirements the following May or August.
 Rankings will not thereafter be adjusted for students who complete their degree requirements in December.
 Students who complete their degree requirements in May will be ranked together, but not with the students who completed their degree requirements the previous December.
 With one exception, students who complete their degree requirements in August will be ranked in the prior May with the students who complete their degree requirements in May.
 Rankings will not thereafter be adjusted for students who complete their degree requirements in August.
 The exception is that students enrolled in the J.D. program for Internationally Educated Lawyers who graduate in August will not be ranked.